 - You ship, listen, ship, listen.
 You're happy to explore product ideas through design, hacks and guides before building something fully baked.
 You have no problem throwing away ideas and code if they don't pan out.
 You get satisfaction from getting concrete output into users' hands.

 - You're for the makers.
 You want to understand our end users' world and prioritize solving their authorization problems above everything else, including your own personal preferences and the elegance of the solution.

 - You give and take feedback.
 You seek out critical feedback.
 You have the courage to give critical feedback to others.

 - You have worked at a startup or in a similar environment

-- You have experience building systems software and can bring that to bear – e.g., how to break up a complex system into clean reusable components, how to design interfaces and abstractions given the way you expect internal and external users to consume them
+- You have built complex systems and can bring that to bear – e.g., how to break up a system into clean reusable components, how to design interfaces and abstractions given the way you expect internal and external users to consume them

 Nice to have

-- Experience with our problem space, e.g., building internal authorization systems
+- Experience with our problem space, e.g., building authorization systems

 Oso is an equal opportunity employer.
 All applicants will be considered for employment regardless of race, color, national origin, religion, sex, age, disability, sexual orientation, gender identity, veteran or disability status.